Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 A slicer toolbar for the graph that allows filtering of the scatter graph by [Country] and [Product Category] was then created.

+Milestone 8
+-
+The aim of this milestone was to create a stores map page that allows easy access to the different geogrpahic levels of buissness hierarchy, all the way to down the granualar level of individual stores.
+Useful statisical information about these stores would be able to accessed.

+Firstly a stores map report page was created and then a world map applied.
+This world map was given the drill down hierarchy of
+[World Region] --> [Country] --> [Country Region].
+A slider of the 'Stores'[Country] column containing Germany, the United Kingdom and the United States waas created for selection ease. the 'Profit YTD' measure was selected as the bubble size, for visualation of the profit that each drill down unit is making.

+A drillthrough page, intended for the store level was then created.
+This included a table that showed top 5 selling products and the
+'Description', 'Profit YTD', 'Total Orders' and 'Total Revenue'.
+A column chart showing the 'Total Orders' by 'Product Category'.
+Two gauges, one showing the total
+Revenue YTD against the target of 20% growth from the last years Revenue.
+And one showing the same but for the profit

+Lastly a Tooltip page was created, that showed the profit YTD, to target profit gauge from the previus task.
+This was then attached to the map showing the current yearly profit against the 20% growth target from the previous year, but for every level of granularity in the drill down when hovered over.

+Milestone 9
+-